khasan2k/DevOps/Laravel Project Deployment on nginx-web-server.md

-# How To Install Nginx on Ubuntu 20.04 & 22.04
+# How To Deploy Laravel Project using Nginx Server on Ubuntu 24.04

- 1. Step 1: Installing Nginx
+### 1. Step 1: Installing Nginx
  Update our local package index so that we have access to the most recent package listings.
 Afterwards, we can install `nginx`.
 	```
 	sudo apt update